Dexter Corner "Bob Honey"

 Thank you for your interest in my Lessor Jerseys, they are still a Rare and Unique breed of cattle.

 I have had so many people ask me how much they cost.
 Pricing of a Lessor Jersey would be up to the individual breeder.
-Keep in mind though that these cattle are very rare and would be priced as such.
+Keep in mind though that these cattle are still rare and would be priced as such.
 Increasing your herd is a slow process.
 It just takes time due to the fact a cow takes nine months to have a calf, and you only get one calf a year.

 Why have a Lessor Jersey ?
 These small cattle are more docile and easier to handle.
 They are easier on land, equipment, and your facilities; they do not have the size or bulk to do much harm on fencing.
 A small acreage owner can handle twice as many small cows on the same amount of land it would take to raise just one full-sized animal.
 Lessor Jerseys eat about 1/3 the amount of grain and hay as a standard size cow.
 You can easily keep two or three on an acre of good pasture.
 I mix corn, dairy supplement, vitamins, minerals, salt, and wet molasses for my cows' feed.
 Lessor Jerseys are very hardy animals and adapt to whatever climate they are in, as long as you have shade when it is hot and some type of shelter from wet and cold weather.
 You must realize. however, ' Lessor' Jerseys are dairy animals, they give milk and must be milked twice a day or have calves to take the milk.